Celebrating 500 million Firefox downloads

 digg story

 There was a time when all the internet cafes and office computers had only Internet Explorer installed.
-Few of us Firefox fans missed our Firefox running home computer very much at that time.
-Luckily now almost every computer has Firefox installed so we don’t have to worry about missing all those invaluable features like tabbed browsing, keyboard short cuts etc.
+A few of us Firefox fans really missed our Firefox-running home computers back then.
+Luckily, now almost every computer has Firefox installed, so we don’t have to worry about missing all those invaluable features like tabbed browsing, keyboard shortcuts, and more.

 But there’s another problem.
-We miss all our favorite Extensions Book marks and themes when we are outside. 😦 Don’t worry theres a nice way we can solve that problem.read more at the CyberCapital.Org
+We miss all our favorite extensions, bookmarks, and themes when we’re away from home. 😦 Don’t worry, there’s a nice way to solve that problem.

 digg story